shiprajain14/kafka101/Lab04/README.md

 ## Retrieve Property `kafka_admin_url`

-The property `apikey` and `kafka_admin_url` of the service credential of your Event Streams Service arew required to call the Kafka Admin API.
+The property `apikey` and `kafka_admin_url` of the service credential of your Event Streams Service are required to call the Kafka Admin API.

 1. Login to your web terminal.